Tinche/uapi/docs/openapi.md

 # Serve the schema at /openapi.json by default
 app.serve_openapi()

-# Generate the schema, if you want to access it directly
+# Generate the schema, if you want to access it directly or customize it
 spec = app.make_openapi_spec()
 ```